rleir/world-map-with-locations/README.md

 # world-map-with-locations
-A world map based on leaflet with icons for the locations of institutions
+A world map based on leaflet with icons for the locations of institutions.
+Click on a location to see a popup naming the partner organizations.
+The map is zoomable, with detailed cultural info.